greg-raven/Department-21/_posts/2015-01-12-yeah-we-can-tell.md

 ---
-title: 'Yeah, we can tell'
+title: "Yeah, we can tell"
 author: 'Noam Sain'
 layout: post
 ---